As with length, there

 My assessment is that static lie fitting is ineffective at best, and

 Tape the soles of the calibration clubs with masking tape.

 piece of thin plywood or masonite on the ground, its surface level with

 the ground on which the golfer is standing.
 Have the golfer take a few

-good swings with each club, at an imaginary ball located on the center
+good swings with each club, at a ball located on the center

 of the plywood.
-At least one of the swings must "clip grass"; that is,
+The effective swings must "clip grass"; that is,

 Now look at where the mark on the masking tape is:

 That said, you have to be careful that you are reading valid